wandb/docs/docs/guides/platform.md

 displayed_sidebar: default
 ---

-# W&B Core
+# W&B Platform
-W&B Core is the foundational framework supporting W&B Models and W&B Prompts, with secure enterprise deployment options and flexible multi-cloud support with all industry leaders.
+W&B Platform is the foundational framework supporting W&B Models and W&B Prompts, with secure enterprise deployment options and flexible multi-cloud support with all industry leaders.

 ![](/images/wb_marketing/wb_core.png)

-W&B core provides capabilities across the entire ML lifecycle.
-With W&B core, you can:
+W&B Platform provides capabilities across the entire ML lifecycle.
+With W&B Platform, you can:

 - [Version and manage ML](./artifacts/intro.md) pipelines with full lineage tracing for easy auditing and reproducibility.
 - Explore and evaluate data and metrics using [interactive, configurable visualizations](./tables/intro.md).